mbaumer/us_hep_funding/docs/_states/NM.md

 <a name="NM-01"></a>
 [Back to top](#top)
 ## NM-01 -- Rep. Debra A. Haaland (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NM-01)
-## Committees
-Debra A. Haaland is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $4,503,000 </b>in SC HEP grants.
 ```
 Institution                 Amount ($)    Start  End      Principal Investigator    Project Title
 ------------------------  ------------  -------  -------  ------------------------  -------------------------------------------------------------------------------------------------------------------------------------------
+University of New Mexico       600,000     2018  Ongoing  Biedron, Sandra           Research in Advanced Artificial Intelligence Techniques for Modern Accelerator Control
+University of New Mexico       100,000     2018  Ongoing  Loomba, Dinesh            Exploring novel technologies for particle tracking in gas TPCs
 University of New Mexico       150,000     2018  Ongoing  Seidel, Sally             Collider Physics
-University of New Mexico       100,000     2018  Ongoing  Loomba, Dinesh            Exploring novel technologies for particle tracking in gas TPCs
-University of New Mexico       600,000     2018  Ongoing  Biedron, Sandra           Research in Advanced Artificial Intelligence Techniques for Modern Accelerator Control
 University of New Mexico       360,000     2017  Ongoing  Heinemann, Klaus          Re-evaluation of Spin-Orbit Dynamics of Polarized e+e- Beams in High Energy Circular Accelerators and Storage Rings: Theory and Computation
-University of New Mexico        10,000     2017  2018     Seidel, Sally             CPAD2017: New Technologies for Discovery
-University of New Mexico       150,000     2017  Ongoing  Seidel, Sally             Collider Physics
 University of New Mexico       340,000     2017  Ongoing  Heinemann, Klaus          Numerical Optimization for Spin Dynamics in Electron (Positron) Storage Rings
 University of New Mexico         8,000     2017  Ongoing  Loomba, Dinesh            Negative Ion Drift TPC Development for High-Resolution Tracking
+University of New Mexico       150,000     2017  Ongoing  Seidel, Sally             Collider Physics
+University of New Mexico        10,000     2017  2018     Seidel, Sally             CPAD2017: New Technologies for Discovery
 University of New Mexico       335,000     2016  Ongoing  Matthews, John            UNM High Energy Physics: Tasks A and B
 University of New Mexico        10,000     2015  2016     Seidel, Sally             Vertex2015: The 24Th International Workshop On Vertex Detectors
 University of New Mexico        41,000     2014  2015     Ellison, James            INVESTIGATIONS OF BEAM DYNAMICS ISSUES AT CURRENT AND FUTURE HADRON ACCELERATORS
 University of New Mexico       420,000     2014  2016     Matthews, John            Exploring the Cosmic Frontier: Task A, B and C
 University of New Mexico       510,000     2014  2017     Seidel, Sally             Collider Physics
-UNIVERSITY OF NEW MEXICO       285,000     2013  2014     Matthews                  Exploring the Cosmic Frontier: Task A, B and C
+University of New Mexico       285,000     2013  2014     Matthews                  Exploring the Cosmic Frontier: Task A, B and C
-UNIVERSITY OF NEW MEXICO       243,000     2013  2014     Seidel                    Collider Physics
-UNIVERSITY OF NEW MEXICO        10,000     2013  2014     Seidel                    22nd RD50 Workshop on Radiation Hard Semiconductor Devices for High Luminosity Colliders, June 3-5, 2013
+University of New Mexico        10,000     2013  2014     Seidel                    22nd RD50 Workshop on Radiation Hard Semiconductor Devices for High Luminosity Colliders, June 3-5, 2013
+University of New Mexico       243,000     2013  2014     Seidel                    Collider Physics
+University of New Mexico       329,000     2012  2014     Ellison                   Investigations of Beam Dynamics Issues at Current and Future Hadron Accelerators
-UNIVERSITY OF NEW MEXICO       602,000     2012  2014     Matthews, Seidel, Gold    New Mexico Center for Particle Physics (NMCPP) -- Task A:  Collider Physics; Task A2 Collider Physics; Task B:  Particle Astrophysics
+University of New Mexico       602,000     2012  2014     Matthews, Seidel, Gold    New Mexico Center for Particle Physics (NMCPP) -- Task A:  Collider Physics; Task A2 Collider Physics; Task B:  Particle Astrophysics
-UNIVERSITY OF NEW MEXICO       329,000     2012  2014     Ellison                   Investigations of Beam Dynamics Issues at Current and Future Hadron Accelerators
 ```
 ## SC Contracts
 In the past 8 years, this district has received: